 How much does it cost for car insurance after a DUI in Florida?

-The cost of car insurance varies with each company, and the same is true for insurance premiums after DUIs.
+The cost of insurance varies with each auto insurance company, and the same is true for insurance premiums after DUIs.
 The following table demonstrates what drivers typically pay with several insurance providers in Florida before and after a DUI conviction.
 You may pay more or less based on the severity of your DUI and your past driving offenses.
 Additionally, it is possible that an insurance company may choose to non-renew your policy after a DUI conviction.

 If you are convicted of a DUI in Florida, you will be required to submit proof of insurance called an FR-44 to reinstate your license.
 If you carry state minimum liability limits, you will need to increase your liability limits to comply with the FR-44 requirements.